No items found.

 Minimize or eliminate cravings associated with addiction

-Aversion Therapy Techniques can help eliminate the cravings associated with addiction by creating a negative association or response.
+Aversion therapy techniques can help eliminate the cravings associated with addiction by introducing a negative stimulus to reduce a particular behavior.
 For example, an individual may be asked to imagine unpleasant images or listen to audio recordings paired with their addiction to establish a negative response and discourage further cravings.

 Replace unhealthy habits with healthier ones